ansible/ansible-runner/docs/intro.rst

 **Runner** is intended to be most useful as part of automation and tooling that needs to invoke Ansible and consume its results.
-Most of the parameterization of the **Ansible** command line is also available on the **Runner** command line but **Runner** also can rely on an input interface that is mapped onto a directory structure an example of which can be seen in `the source tree <https://github.com/ansible/ansible-runner/tree/master/demo>`_
+Most of the parameterization of the **Ansible** command line is also available on the **Runner** command line but **Runner** also can rely on an input interface that is mapped onto a directory structure, an example of which can be seen in `the source tree <https://github.com/ansible/ansible-runner/tree/master/demo>`_.

 Further sections in this document refer to the configuration and layout of that hierarchy.
 This isn't the only way to interface with **Runner** itself.
 The Python module interface allows supplying these details as direct module parameters in many forms, and the command line interface allows